 December 2016 – 2017: AxisLab’s Baseline space under the Argyle CTA stop in Uptown.

-In 2018 the Mobile Speakers’ Podium was reimagined with artist Regin Igloria, for the “3 Days, 42 Miles Chicago to Gary Walk” to highlight the traffic of people from the Midwest to the Gary Airport Deportation Hub.
-It was retrofitted with a new chassis and wheels by Bikes ‘N Roses, and pulled by Regin and Jenny all the way from River North, Chicago to the Steel City Academy in Gary, IN, where students from Sam Love’s Art and Politics class took charge of it.
-Steel City has since hosted further speak-outs and workshops around political zine-making and speech.
+2018 “3 Days, 42 Miles Chicago to Gary Walk” (Images to come!)
+Durational performance with artist Regin Igloria to highlight the traffic of people from the Midwest to the Gary Airport Deportation Hub.
+Thanks to: Bikes ‘N Roses, Hyde Park Art Center, and Steel City Academy in Gary, IN, where students from Sam Love’s Art and Politics class took charge of the Podium.
+Steel City has since hosted further speak-outs and workshops around political speech.

 Contact us if you’d like to invite the Speakers’ Podium to your venue.

-Drawings shown: Graphite on paper, two 12in x 9in,
+Drawings: Graphite on paper, each 12in x 9in